MCP-Security-Research/vurze/README.md

 todo:

 - luman art deco implementation for decorators
-- strings and comments error in ast parsing
 - do i need to fix my python import paths/strucutre of project?
 - fix spacing issues within adding decorators
 - ensure tool works with recursive functions and classes